 Bring gear to class next week.
 Always look ahead to see what gear you will need to bring to class.

-Class Two – Shooting with a Smartphone/DSLR
+Shooting Photos with a DSLR

 Shooting with a DSLR Camera set-up